gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Split up the protagonists
     -   Confirm the Operators' duplicity
 -   The party is attacked by a flock of well-made flying bots
-    -   Most of the party take shelter by the coach
-    -   Dockety calms the simple bot
+    -   Able detaches from the wagon and flees
+    -   Is hit and damaged
--   Blazes and Thoughtful fire at the attacker but mostly miss
+-   Blazes and Thoughtful fire at the attackers but mostly miss
-    -   Special Leaf comments on this
 -   Then another wave of bots attack on the ground
     -   These ones are patchwork and fight in earnest
     -   Shoot down some of the flying bots
-    -   And shoot at the party, who retreat from the coach to take shelter in the trees
+    -   And shoot at the party, who retreat from the wagon to take shelter in the trees
     -   Blazes and Thoughtful's aim suddenly gets better
 -   A stray shot starts a brush fire
-    -   Gumption and Dockety work with Special Leaf to prevent it spreading while the fight continues
+    -   Gumption and Maddy try to prevent it spreading while the fight continues
     -   Bee Six Vee wades into the fight, revealing that it is a modified battle bot
-    -   Able is damaged (we initially think it's terminal)
 -   The flying attackers retreat and the ground forces are beaten off
     -   Thoughtful to Blazes: "What now?"
+-   Dockety arrives carrying the damaged Able
--   And then Maddy is carried off by a patchwork flying bot
+-   Maddy is carried off by a patchwork flying bot while everyone is distracted

 ### Chapter 7: A Familiar Voice (Maddy's PoV / day 3)

 -   Goals:
     -   Re-introduce Patient in Darkness
     -   Reveal the Operators' dark plan
-    -   Get Maddy's solo adventure going
+    -   Start Maddy's solo adventure
 -   Flying bot takes Maddy to an observation tower in the Mire
 -   Meets Patient again
-    -   Bot has given itself legs instead of wheels and cable vines as camouflage
+    -   Bot has given itself cable vines as camouflage and legs instead of wheels
     -   Maddy experiences a moment of trauma when she recognizes it
 -   Patient explains why Sindy is important
     -   Throwback specials can control everything, including the equipment that will waken the Makers